Entr04y/cf-builder/readme.md

 gulp yaml
 ```

 in the top-level directory, depending on the format you prefer to write your templates in.
-When that completes, you should have a fully baked cloudformation template that you can upload to s3, use with the awscli, or paste into the cloudformation console to create your stack.
+When that completes, you should have a fully baked cloudformation template in the dist directory that you can upload to s3, use with the awscli, or paste into the cloudformation console to create your stack.

 ### Validate your template

-The gulp merge libraries will usually throw an error if there is some syntax problems with your partial files.
+The gulp merge libraries will usually throw an error if there are syntax problems with your partial files.
 However, they can't detect certain cloudformation specific issues with respect to syntax and dependency checking.
 Use the awscli tool to validate your template before creating your stack.

 ```
 aws cloudformation validate-template --template-body file://dist/example-template.yaml